go101/immutable-value-proposal/README.md

-// Declare variables in a hybrid way. var.? x, y = []int{}.(fixed), []int{} // x is a var.fixed value, y is a var.var value. fixed.? z, w []int = nil, nil.(fixed) // z is a fixed.var value, w is a fixed.var value.
+// Declare variables in a hybrid way. var.? x, y = []int{}.(fixed), []int{} // x is a var.fixed value, y is a var.var value. fixed.? z, w []int = nil, nil.(fixed) // z is a fixed.var value, w is a fixed.fixed value.
 ```

 Immutable parameter and result declaration examples: